-Due to the nature of HoloLens displays, an artifact called "color-separation" can sometimes be perceived.
-It manifests as the image separating into individual base colors - red, green and blue.
-The artifact can be especially visible when displaying white objects, since they have large amounts of red, green and blue.
-It is most pronounced when a user visually tracks a hologram that is moving across the holographic frame at high speed.
+Because of the nature of HoloLens displays, an artifact called "color-separation" can sometimes be perceived.
+It manifests as the image separating into individual base colors - red, green, and blue.
+The artifact can be especially visible when displaying white objects, since they have large amounts of red, green, and blue.
+It's most pronounced when a user visually tracks a hologram that is moving across the holographic frame at high speed.
 Another way the artifact can manifest is warping/deformation of objects.
-If an object has high contrast and/or pure colors (red, green, blue), color-separation will be perceived as warping of different parts of the object.
+If an object has high contrast and/or pure colors such as red, green, blue, color-separation will be perceived as warping of different parts of the object.

 Example of what the color separation of a head-locked white round cursor could look like as a user rotates their head to the side: